checkly/docs.checklyhq.com/site/content/learn/playwright/basics/multitab-flows.md

 By allowing us to wait for the creation of a child tab with `page.waitForEvent`, Playwright enables us to "catch" it following a click on an element with `target="_blank"`, and then seamlessly interact with any of the currently open tabs.

-With Puppeteer we need to follow a different procedure, using `page.waitForTarget` to grab the new tab once it has been opened.

 {{< tabs "2" >}}
 {{< tab "Playwright" >}}